Unique Careers: 23 Jobs That Are Anything But Ho-Hum

 - Ensuring that production and aging processes are correct

 - Training and developing employees

 - Managing the overall brand

-Although there are distillation schools and workshops, many people learn the trade from the entry level.
+Although there are distillation schools and workshops, many people learn the trade at the entry level.
 You could expect to spend several years working your way up within a distillery since there is a lot to learn within the field.
-However, it can be helpful to have a background in chemistry or chemical engineering, microbiology, or food science.
+However, it can help to have a background in chemistry or chemical engineering, microbiology, or food science.

 6. Railroad Conductor

 Becoming a train conductor is a common childhood dream for many young children.
 Maybe you were one of them.
-But what exactly does a railroad conductor do?
-Well, he or she oversees the crew on passenger and freight trains and manages the activities that take place on board.
-However, train conductors don't actually operate the trains.
+A railroad conductor oversees the crew on passenger and freight trains and manages the activities on board.
+However, train conductors don't operate the trains.

 - Managing the loading and unloading of cargo